Passive Radar Jammers Don't Work!

 CopRadar.com reports that passive jammers have zero effect on radar.

-WREG-TV finds a lawyer who wants to start a class action suit against RMR.
+According to an article in the LA Times, tests concluded that these jamming devices are not effective.
 This story also finds the RMR scrambler works as well as a block of wood.

-A police officer decides to test out a RMR Phazer 2 in this Local 6 story.
+A police officer decided to test out a RMR Phazer 2 for a local Central Florida TV station.
 The result?
 "No matter my speed, distance, type of speed gun -- radar or laser -- they got me every time."

 There are many other stories just like these, but I hope this is enough to get my point across.
 Don't waste your money on a passive radar jammer!
-You would be much better off investing in a high quality radar detector, such as the Bel RX65 or the Escort 8500 X50.
+You would be much better off investing in a high quality radar detector, such as the Beltronics Pro 300 or the Escort 8500 X50 Black.
 If you get one of these products and learn how to use it, you will be successful at avoiding speeding tickets.

 For many years,i've been using bel radar detectors,and i was 100% satisfied.By may 2004,i bought a passport 8500,6 month later i sent it back for repairs and now the guarantee is expired and it still out of order.It's showing:self calibration,and after a few seconds,service reqiired.I am not interested to buy a bel radar detector since i know that bel and escort/passport are the same company.What is your suggestion,considering the fact that i am not interested to spend any money to repair my actual passport 8500?